 - Create strong value proposition

-Define your unique value proposition, that will separate you from competitors.
+Define your unique value proposition, that will separate your e-commerce app from competitors.
 Find your own blue ocean strategy.

 “Blue ocean strategy challenges companies to break out of the red ocean of bloody competition by creating uncontested market space that makes the competition irrelevant.”